-Meghan Markle Has Invited Her “TV Husband” Patrick J. Adams To The Royal Wedding, The Blast Reports
+Meghan Markle Has Invited Her ‘TV Husband’ Patrick J. Adams To The Royal Wedding, ‘The Blast’ Reports

 — Harper's Bazaar UK (@BazaarUK) May 11, 2018

 As for other names on the royal wedding invitation list, we do have an idea who’s not on it: Meghan Markle’s family members.
-Her half-brother and half-sister, Thomas Markle Jr and Samantha Markle have both told the press that they haven’t received invitations, The Express reports.
+Her half-brother and half-sister, Thomas Markle Jr and Samantha Markle, have both told the press that they haven’t received invitations, the Express reports.

 Meet Sheku Kanneh-Mason, the 19-year-old cellist who received a personal invite from Meghan Markle to play at her wedding to Prince Harry. https://t.co/DQ5PsRacSb